-With a solid understanding of the issues and pressures facing pupils today, candidates with this embedded dual degree and credential are well equipped to serve as school psychologists in public school settings and communicate with pupils of all cultures, socioeconomic levels, and learning abilities.
+With a solid understanding of the issues and pressures facing pupils today, educational psychology candidates with this embedded dual degree and credential are well equipped to serve as school psychologists in public school settings and communicate with pupils of all cultures, socioeconomic levels, and learning abilities.

 According to the Bureau of Labor Statistics, employment opportunities for school psychologists are also expanding, with growth projected at 22 percent—faster than the average for all occupations—through the year 2020.
 Graduates gain preparation to serve as highly qualified psychologists in the following professional capacities: